 Official Maps: Assessor’s maps and historic maps.
 Check out the Sanborn maps that can date back 100+ years!

-Community Info: Lots of stuff on the surrounding area, including
+Community Info: Lots of things in the surrounding area, including:

-Recommended Plants: This is super cool! 🪴 Use the SF Plant Finder to see what plants are professionally recommended for your specific property location and microclimate.
-Great for growing plants that create habitat and save water!
+Recommended Plants: This is cool!
+Use the SF Plant Finder to see what plants are professionally recommended for your specific property location and microclimate.
+Great for growing plants that create habitat and save water.
 You can look up your property with the link above, or go straight there from the PIM search results.

-Using the DBI Permit / Complaint Tracking System, both buyers and sellers can find out valuable insights into a property in San Francisco:
+With the DBI Permit / Complaint Tracking System, both buyers and sellers can find valuable insights into a property in San Francisco:

 What might you find on a permit?